-Every year, the Renaissance ArtsFaire transforms Young Park, in Las Cruces, into a magical realm where a medieval sensibility reigns throughout the entire weekend.
+Every year, the Doña Ana Arts Council’s Renaissance ArtsFaire transforms Young Park, in Las Cruces, into a magical realm where a medieval sensibility reigns throughout the entire weekend.
 Featuring the largest juried art show in Southern New Mexico, with over 150 artists, vendors, and food booths, the ArtsFaire offers unique treasures and a festive atmosphere for all.
-The 51st Annual Renaissance Arts Faire takes place this year on November 5 & 6, 2022.
+With the theme “Travelers in Time,” The 51st Annual Renaissance Arts Faire brings a promise of timeless art, food, and entertainment to Young Park this year on November 5 & 6, 2022.

 Quality artists from across the country set up shop in the main art realm, to sell original, handcrafted items, including jewelry, pottery and ceramics, photographs, leather goods, paintings and drawings, sculpture, toys, textiles and wood.
 In addition to the artists’ booths, the two-day festival features on-going entertainment on The Main Stage, The Royal Courts, The Middle Eastern Village, The Children’s Realm, on the Jousting Field, and around the lake.
 Ambient entertainment excites the faire patrons throughout the park over both days.
 World class wines and Fine Grog are available for tasting or purchasing at the Dragon’s Eye Tavern.